 - Develop an integrated project plan.
 A project plan, which incorporates the critical tasks and milestones of all vendors, is a necessity.
 In many cases, there are significant dependencies between vendors that may go un-checked if not combined with the overall plan.

 - Engage all vendors in the system design and implementation process.
-This should help prevent one or more vendors moving in a direction which may be optimal for their product or service, but which may render another vendor's product or service inoperable as planned.
+Proper engagement should help prevent one or more vendors moving in a direction which may be optimal for their product or service, but which may render another vendor's product or service inoperable as planned.

 - Bind the vendors contractually.
-A good way to minimize these disputes is to bind the vendors contractually and enforce mutual warranties of performance for each vendor involved.
-In other words, each vendor would warrant that its work or applications will operate free of defect with the products and services of the other vendors on the project.
+An excellent way to minimize these disputes is to bind the vendors contractually and enforce mutual warranties of performance for each vendor involved.
+In other words, each vendor would warrant that its work or applications will operate free of defects with the products and services of the other vendors on the project.

 There are many challenges and issues to address when managing a CRM initiative.
 Addressing the factors here alone may not ensure success.
 However, if you keep these at the forefront of your initiative, you will have the ammunition you need to overcome many major contributors to CRM failure.